shaunkapla/linkedin-job-filter/README.md

 7. The extension should now load and you can test it on LinkedIn job search pages

 8. If it doesn't load the first time, try doing these steps again.
 This has been a working problem and I don't think there is a solution.

+9. When you unzip the project, check to see if their is another folder in the unzipped folder (this happens sometimes).
+If it does, when you click **Load Unpacked**, set it to be that inner folder

+10. This extension will not work when linkedin job search is in the **beta AI job search**.
+You have to use the regular job search for linkedin

 ### From Source (Developer)